ozarchie/ozarchie.github.io/SmartNutrientPump.md

 Tasks are enabled using the Ticker library.
 ### IOT

 While IOT is *NOT* required for operation of the nano-hydroponics hardware, it facilitates modification of the limits that control its operation.
 A future extension of this project will allow direct control from a mobile phone or tablet.
 The IOT interface is used to set the control levels using the Wifi library and the Cayenne MQTT  interface.
-A Thingspeak account is required for this operation.
+A Cayenne account is required for this operation.
 ___